 3. Electric Beach–Oahu: Kahe Point Beach Park got its nickname ‘Electric Beach’ from the HECO electric plant located across the road, so it should be easy to find.
-The site includes a mostly sand bottom, large coral heads close to shore; and large rocks, caves and coral reefs further out you go.
-Be careful of the blue underwater outflow pipes from the electric plant where hot water is shot out at high rate.
+The site includes a mostly sand bottom, large coral heads close to shore; and large rocks, caves, and coral reefs further out you go.
+Be careful of the blue underwater outflow pipes from the electric plant where hot water is shot out at a high rate.
 The water is clean and the warmth attracts various sea life.
 You can see the change in the surface water above the pipes so look for it before you enter the water.
-Common sea life includes the spinner dolphin, needle fish, trigger fish, snapper and the green sea turtle.
+Common sea life includes the spinner dolphin, needlefish, triggerfish, snapper, and the green sea turtle.

 8. Puako–Big Island: Just south of Hapuna Beach State Recreation Area, beautiful Puako offers easy entry to some fine reef diving.
 Deep chasms, sea caves, and rock arches abound with varied marine life.

 9. Koloa Landing–Kauai: Koloa Landing on the south shore of Kauai at Hanakaape Bay is also a great diving spot.
 The water entry is easy and it is an ideal dive spot for beginners.
-The waters reach a depth of about 30ft and its generally calm all year round. the remarkable feature about this spot is its horseshoe shaped reef which makes it easy to dive experience.
-On one side of the horse shoe reef you would find lava tubes and on the other side of the reef you would get to explore tropical fishes and sea turtles.
+The waters reach a depth of about 30ft and it’s generally calm all year round. the remarkable feature of this spot is its horseshoe-shaped reef which makes it easy to dive experience.
+On one side of the horseshoe reef, you would find lava tubes and on the other side of the reef, you would get to explore tropical fishes and sea turtles.
 The best sights though are located towards the west side of the reef.